 ‘Bedding!
 We need bedding!
 And clothes!’ she suddenly shouted, galvanised into action.
 She ran for the house.
 ‘I’ll throw stuff out of the windows.’

 ‘Anna!
-No, there is no time!’
+No, there’s no time!’
 He made to follow her, but she stopped him.

-‘No. You pick it all up.
+‘No. Stay here.
+You pick it up.
 Make it into bundles.
 Don’t come into the house, it’s too risky.
 If anything happens, just go.
 You know the way.’

 She ran from room to room with a feeling of every second making a difference, a bizarre image flashed into her mind, of a sleek game-show host smiling in approval at every extra item she caught hold of and lobbed out of the window.
 From time to time the house shook as more bombs fell nearby, but not on them, not yet, not till we’re gone, oh please God, please, save us.